 Preparing for the CFA Level I Exam Format

 The format for the CFA Level I exam can change from year to year, but most recently the exam was made up of 180 multiple-choice questions split between two 135-minute sessions.
 Candidates will want to spend plenty of time on practice questions and Level I mock exams.
-Wiley has a team of experts that are ready to help you prep for the CFA Level I exam format.
+UWorld has a team of experts that are ready to help you prep for the CFA Level I exam format.

 Don’t Overlook Ethics